GOP lawmakers promote potential replacement for Householder

 According to House rules, lawmakers would need to hold a session in order to hold a vote.
 Currently, it is up to the speaker to call or schedule a session.
 In the event he or she is absent, Speaker Pro Tempore Rep. Jim Butler can call the House in for a session.

-A message seeking comment was left with Butler.
+A message seeking comment was left with Butler, who plans to hold a meeting of House Republicans Tuesday to discuss next steps.

 The third and most powerful person who can call a session is Republican Gov. Mike DeWine, who said Wednesday that if it came down to it, he “would not hesitate to do that at all.”